libkeepass/libkeepass/README.md

 Keepass 2.x uses Salsa20 to protect data in XML.
 Currently puresalsa20 is used (http://www.tiac.net/~sw/2010/02/PureSalsa20/index.html) and included.

-Thanks to all others who came before them are in order.
+Thanks to them and all others who came before are in order.